 To follow with one of the main interests in this work \textit{i.e,} the generalization capability, the proposed strategy was validated with an external public dataset (without any extra training) that include parkinson (16 patients), knee-osteoarthritis (50 patients) and control patients (30 patients) \cite{kour2022vision}.
-Table \ref{tab:ext_standard_metrics} summarized the achieved results to discriminate among the three unseen classes, evidencing a notable performance following encoder embedding representation.
+Table \ref{tab:ext_standard_metrics} summarizes the achieved results to discriminate among the three unseen samples, evidencing a notable performance following encoder embedding representation.
 It should be noted, that Encoder achieves the highest ROC-AUC, reporting an average of 75\%, being the more robust representation, as suggested by statistical homoscedasticity and shapeness validation.
 The contextual and the adversarial losses have better accuracy, precision and recall, but the specificity suggests that there is not any evidence of correctly classifying control subjects.
 In such sense, the model label all samples as abnormal from trained representation.
 In contrast, the encoder element in the network (Figure \ref{fig:model_arch}-a) capture relevant gait patterns to distinguish between control, parkinson and knee-osteoarthritis patients.

-Along the same line, the external dataset was also validated with respect to homoscedasticity and shapeness metrics.
-Table \ref{tab:ext_stats_metrics} summarizes the achieved results from the distribution representation of output probabilities.
+Along the same line, the external dataset was also validated \textit{w.r.t} homoscedasticity and shapeness metrics.
+Table \ref{tab:ext_stats_metrics} summarizes the achieved results from the distribution representation of output predictions.
 As expected, the results enforce the fact that embeddings from the Encoder have much better generalization against the other losses, allowing to discriminate among three different unseen classes.
 Remarkably, the results suggest that control subjects of the external dataset belong to the trained control set.
 This fact is relevant because indicates that architecture is principally dedicated to coded locomotor patterns without strict restrictions about captured conditions.
-To complement such results, output probabilities from three classes are summarized in violin plots, as illustrated in Figure \ref{fig:koa_boxplot} which shows the separation between the classes of parkinson and knee-osteoarthritis, also, between levels of the diseases, being remarkable the locomotor affectations produced by the patients diagnosed with knee-Osteoarthritis.
+To complement such results, output losses from three classes are summarized in violin plots, as illustrated in Figure \ref{fig:koa_boxplot} which shows the separation between the classes of parkinson and knee-osteoarthritis, also, between levels of the diseases, being remarkable the locomotor affectations produced by the patients diagnosed with knee-Osteoarthritis.